 Companies should regularly monitor the market for violations and take legal action if necessary.

-Before working with Chinese partners, confidentiality agreements should be signed to protect trade secrets.
+Confidentiality agreements should be signed before cooperating with Chinese partners to protect trade secrets.

-It appears that China is making increasing efforts to improve intellectual property protection and encourage foreign investment.
-However, it remains important for companies to proactively protect their rights and stay abreast of the latest developments in Chinese IP law.
+It is evident that China is increasingly making efforts to improve intellectual property protection and promote foreign investment.
+Nevertheless, it remains crucial for companies to proactively protect their rights and stay informed about the latest developments in Chinese IP law.

-What other measures can investors take to minimize the risks of direct investment in China?
+What other measures can investors take to minimize the risks of direct investments in China?

 To minimize the risks of direct investment in China, various countries are taking a number of measures: